The sustainable swaps to make for World Oceans Day and beyond

 Wuka perform seamless midi brief

+Wuka’s perform seamless midi brief was our favourite sustainable period product, with our reviewer praising “the pants as incredibly smooth and silky” and that “they hug the body but don’t dig in”.

 We were also impressed with how discreet they looked.
 “Even when worn under a satin slip skirt, there was no significant visible panty line (VPL).
-At the same time, they felt secure and absorbent.”
-Said our writer.
+At the same time, they felt secure and absorbent,” said our tester.
 Wuka is also donating one per cent of sales to its charity partner, Surfers Against Sewage.

 Price comparison